-The Slovenian iFLEX Assistant framework prototype in the second piloting phase consists of the following functional components: an Enrolment Module, Home Energy Management System (HEMS), Resource Abstraction Interface (RAI), Smart Metering and Weather Data Ingest Module, Digital Twin, Demand Response Module, Trust Management Module, Security and Privacy Interface and End-User Interface.
+The Slovenian iFLEX Assistant framework prototype in the third piloting phase consists of the following functional components: an Enrolment Module, Home Energy Management System (HEMS), Resource Abstraction Interface (RAI), Smart Metering and Weather Data Ingest Module, Digital Twin, Automated Flexibility Management Module, Demand Response Module, Trust Management Module, Security and Privacy Interface and End-User Interface.

-The second phase Slovenian pilot focuses, as has been defined in deliverable D7.2 [6], deployment and integration wise at deployment, testing and evaluation of the HEMS in working conditions with up to and including second phase pilot group of users, pilot infrastructure and background components, integration validation of the input data sources with the background system, and improving of the iFLEX Assistant end-user interface design and implementation.
+The third phase Slovenian pilot focuses, as has been defined in deliverable D7.3 [9], in terms of deployment and integration, the focus was on deploying, testing, and evaluating the Home Energy Management System (HEMS) in real-world conditions.
+This involved working with a pilot group of users up to and including the third phase, alongside the necessary pilot infrastructure and background components.
+Furthermore, integration validation was conducted for the input data sources with the background system.
+Efforts were also directed towards enhancing the design and implementation of the iFLEX Assistant end-user interface.
 The status of this work is reported in Section 3.3.1 on deployment view.
-In the section, at first, the status of the components and iFLEX Assistant subsystems are briefly abstracted.
+In this section, at first, the status of the components and iFLEX Assistant subsystems are briefly abstracted.
 The components' deployment illustration beyond the reports given so far is then reported in the section subsections.

-According to the plan specified in D7.2 [6],the iFLEX Assistant prototype will be used in the second piloting phase with a focus on implementation of primary use cases and pilot deployment.
-The targeted use cases to be addressed were selected and described in the Revised architectural deliverable D2.4 [7].
+According to the plan specified in D7.3 [9], the iFLEX Assistant prototype will be used in the third piloting phase with a focus on implementation of primary use cases and pilot deployment.
+The targeted use cases to be addressed were selected and described in the Final architectural deliverable D2.5 [10].